2.1 Understand the social environment of road transport and the rules governing it

 • to record all breaks and daily rest periods

-• EU rules (not currently AETR).
-Under EU 165/2014 as amended by EU 2020/1054, enter the country symbol after crossing the border of an EU member state at the beginning of their first stop, which must be at ferry port/train station of arrival or the nearest stopping place at or after the border for road borders.
+• Assimilated, EU and TCA rules (not currently AETR).
+Under EU 165/2014 article 34(7), as amended by EU 2020/1054, and TCA annex 31b section 4(6), enter the country symbol after crossing the border of an EU member state (or the UK) at the beginning of their first stop, which must be at ferry port/train station of arrival or the nearest stopping place at or after the border for road borders.

 Driver’s responsibilities – analogue chart change of vehicle